Service members and Military Financial Counselors, there are many educational resources available to help improve your financial future.

 - Providing educational materials and trainings for military consumers to assist in preventative and proactive consumer practices.

-For more information check out the Military Consumer Justice Project Brochure or one of our Informational Handouts listed below.
+Check out the Military Consumer Justice Project Brochure or one of our Informational Handouts listed below.